 Etiquette and Professionalism

-Now, what if your receptionist were able to print name badges with visitor pictures as part of the check-in process?
+Now, what if your digital receptionist were able to print name badges with visitor pictures as part of the check-in process?
 Let's just say it's a lot more professional to glance quickly at a name tag than to spend an hour distracted while racking your brain trying to remember that visitor's name.

 In addition, if you use your office or shared working space to host coworking events and gatherings, name tags will allow complete strangers to know each other instantly.
 It'll also help your workers avoid that awkward name forgetting incident that occurs so frequently at office gatherings.